WIN Free golf lessons with Butch Harmon!

 But for a more convenient golf escape, follow the airplanes overhead to North Charleston and Coosaw Creek Country Club, just minutes from Charleston International Airport.

-This Arthur Hills design in a country club atmosphere is set on inland terrain winding through the Coosaw Creek community.
-Like most Hills designs, the layout has a heavy amount of artificial mounding to help alleviate the sight of real estate from many vantage points, and many greens are tucked inside a bowl, creating a small amphitheatre.
-Other holes are lined heavily with trees, like the slightly downhill ninth hole, whose fairway is almost completely shaded by towering pines before reaching the exposed green that's open to sunlight.
+Like most Hills designs, the layout has a heavy amount of artificial mounding to help alleviate the sight of real estate from many vantage points, and many greens are tucked inside a bowl, creating a small amphitheater.

 There is also an unusual amount of elevation change on several holes for the normally flat Charleston area.
 The par-5 16th utilizes the rolling topography remarkably well.
 It plays from an elevated tee down a tight corridor before bottoming out at wetlands that come across the fairway and come into play on the second shot.
 From here, the hole doglegs right, back uphill toward a small, guarded green.